-Workcover is a nationwide initiative where all employers pay the government a premium in case one of their employees is injured at work.
-The employer can then make a claim and WorkCover will payout compensation and other benefits – but only if the injury occurred at work.
+WorkCover is a nationwide initiative where all employers pay the government a premium in case one of their employees is injured at work.
+The employer can then make a claim and WorkCover will pay out compensation and other benefits, but only if the injury occurred at work.

 While all Australian employees are covered under WorkCover, that doesn't make income protection insurance obsolete.
-Workcover should only be viewed as a minimum insurance cover, as potential benefits are not always guaranteed as WorkCover covers.
+You should view WorkCover as the minimum amount of insurance cover you need.
+Potential benefits are not always guaranteed by WorkCover.
 See the table below for how the two cover types are different;Back to top

 Some more questions you might have about income cover